anthonycaccese/art-book-next-retropie/README.md

 ## **Download**
 * For Retropie and ES-DE v1.x - https://github.com/anthonycaccese/art-book-next-retropie/archive/master.zip

-Thank you for taking a look at this!
+Thank you for taking a look at this 😄